pavitra-kini/Vite-React-TS/README.md

   4. Create a Tailwind Base CSS File

-      In your src directory, create a CSS file (e.g., src/styles/globals.css) and add the following Tailwind CSS directives:
+      In your src directory, create a CSS file (e.g., App.css) and add the following Tailwind CSS directives:

         ```js
       @tailwind base;